-“The hope that I saw these men have at the end of the 12 weeks, their commitment to continue to walk forward out of the valley rather than wallow in despair, self pity and anger… was worth it all.”
+“The hope that I saw these men have at the end of the 12 weeks, their commitment to continue to walk forward out of the valley rather than wallow in despair, self-pity and anger… was worth it all.”

 In both of these pilot classes, marriages were strengthened, people found relief from their symptoms of Post Traumatic Stress Syndrome, and almost everyone was eager for continued small group care through Cru Military after the course was finished.

 “Reboot does what it does really well, but after 12 weeks there’s nothing else,” said Titko.
-“That’s really where Cru Military shines …we’re in the business of significant relationship of changed lives through Jesus Christ.”
+“That’s really where Cru Military shines …we’re in the business of significant relationships of changed lives through Jesus Christ.”

 Volunteers are needed to help with the next phase of our expanded trauma healing ministry, including the new Co-branded Reboot Combat Recovery courses and small group aftercare.
 To apply, visit our website at crumilitary.org/volunteer.